A second-order numerical method for the aggregation equations: Introduction

-Aggregation equations of the form \eqref{eq:agg_eq} are ubiquitous in modelling concentration in applied mathematics.
+where $\bx_i$ are the particle positions and $m_i$ the weights, are ubiquitous in modelling concentration in applied mathematics.
 They find applications in physical and biological sciences, to name a few: granular materials \cite{BCP,LT,CV2002,CMV2003}, particle assembly \cite{HP2006}, swarming \cite{okubo,TB2004,MCO2005,TBL2006,review2013}, bacterial chemotaxis \cite{KeSe70,FiLauPe04,JV2013}, and opinion dynamics \cite{MT14}.
 Furthermore, attraction-repulsion potentials have recently been proposed as very simple models of pattern formation due to the rich structure of the set of stationary solutions, see \cite{PSTV,BCLR2011,BU,BUKB,BCLR2013,KSUB,BKSUV} for instance.

 The numerical method proposed in this paper is motivated by the fact that the Burgers-type equation

 and the one-dimensional aggregation equation

 with $W(x) = \pm |x|$ are equivalent, see \cite{BV,BCFP2015}.
 Indeed, defining the primitive $u(x,t) = \int^x_{-\infty}\rho(dy,t)$, we see that